brian7704/OpenTAKServer-docs/docs/certificate_enrollment.md

 a copy of your server's truststore certificate for auto-enrollment.
 You can download a copy at `http://your_server_address:8080/api/truststore`.

+## iTAK QR Code
+***
+In order to use a QR code for iTAK enrollment, your server must be configured with a signed certificate from Let's Encrypt or a similar trusted certificate authority.

 ## Instructions
 ***
 1. On the main ATAK screen, tap the hamburger icon in the top right corner and tap `Settings`